yojoots/libbitcoin-system-wiki/Impotent-Mining-Fallacy.md

 The theory also holds that a miner cannot avoid selecting the highest fee [transactions](Glossary#transaction) as this reduces relative [reward](Glossary#reward), enriching other miners.
 This is presumed to lead to a loss of majority status and therefore an inability to carry on the attack.
 This aspect of the theory implies that miners cannot effectively [censor](Glossary#censorship).

-Miners and merchants are trading partners engaged voluntarily in mutually-beneficial activity.
+Miners and merchants are trading partners, engaged voluntarily in mutually-beneficial activity.
 As explored in the [Balance of Power Fallacy](Balance-of-Power-Fallacy), neither can control the other and price is the resolution of all preferences.
 This would seem to support the theory.
 However the theory simply ignores the *actual* threat.

 Bitcoin is designed to defend against non-market forces, specifically the [state](Glossary#state).
 The pooling of [hash power](Glossary#hash-power) eviscerates security, as states can simply step in and take the power.
 But states can also build their own [mines](Glossary#mine) to the same effect.
 Bitcoin therefore requires both significant hash power *and* distribution of that power among people who are willing and able to risk state controls.